gasangw/NestJS-Interview-Questions-And-Answers/README.md

 30. ### What are custom providers and how do they differ from standard Providers in Nest.js?

-    A `provider` is something that can be injected into a class via the class's constructor.
-A provider can be a value, a class, a factory function, or an async factory function.
+     `Providers` are essential in NestJS as they form the backbone of the dependency injection system.
+Their primary role is to create and manage instances of classes that can be injected into different components, promoting modularity and testability.
+By using providers, NestJS ensures a robust and organized approach to handling dependencies.

      A standard provider in NestJS is typically a class decorated with `@Injectable().` This class can have dependencies, which are injected through the constructor.
 Here's an example:

     ```javascript
        import { Injectable } from '@nestjs/common';